-If you have had a chance to go to a mall or any major big-box retailer it looks as if we have skipped Thanksgiving and gone straight into the Christmas holidays.
-We have had the Christmas lights up for a couple of weeks in my neighborhood, which always feels a bit odd when it’s 85°F (in Miami)!
+If you have had a chance to go to a mall or any major big-box retailer, it looks as if we have skipped Thanksgiving and gone straight into the Christmas holidays.
+We have had the Christmas lights up in my neighborhood for a couple of weeks, which always feels a bit odd when it’s 85°F (in Miami)!
 What has happened to my favorite holiday?

 I love Thanksgiving.
-So with the holiday just around the corner, we are going to start our preparation for the big feast.
-I am going to give you a couple of tips on what to look for in your turkey and it’s very important to check the size of your oven, too.
+With the holiday just around the corner, we are going to start preparing for the big feast.
+I am going to give you a couple of tips on what to look for in your turkey, and it’s essential to check the size of your oven, too.
 For most people, the thing that makes the Thanksgiving meal (apart from the drink, football, and a day off work) is the sides, whether it is cranberry sauce out of the can or Aunt Fanny’s green bean casserole.
-This year you are going to dazzle your friends and family with a great stuffing made with Italian sausage and apples and some awesome cranberry sauce with port and apricots.
+This year, you are going to dazzle your friends and family with a great stuffing made with Italian sausage and apples, and some awesome cranberry sauce with port and apricots.

-Remember Thanksgiving is an emotional holiday.
+Remember, Thanksgiving is an emotional holiday.
 People travel thousands of miles to be with people they only see once a year.
-And then discover once a year is way too often.
+And then discover that once a year is way too often.

 Choosing your Thanksgiving turkey